dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/slack.md

 ### Source `slack`

-It retrieves data from Slack's API and fetches Slack Conversations, History, Users info and logs.
+It retrieves data from Slack's API and fetches the Slack data such as channels, messages for selected channels, users, logs.

 ```python
 @dlt.source(name="slack", max_table_nesting=2)